jguinaud/x-platform-example/README.md

 Run this xcode incantation to build:

     xcodebuild build -workspace WordPress.xcworkspace -scheme WordPress-cal -configuration Debug -sdk iphonesimulator6.1 DEPLOYMENT_LOCATION=YES DSTROOT=build TARGETED_DEVICE_FAMILY=1

+If you're running XCode 5, replace `-sdk iphonesimulator6.1` with `-sdk iphonesimulator7.0`.

-(If it complains about a missing WordPress-cal scheme then just create it from XCode and make sure you select the target: `WordPress-cal`.)
+If it complains about a missing WordPress-cal scheme then just create it from XCode and make sure you select the target: `WordPress-cal`.

 # Being Safe with Bundler

 While this step is not strictly required, we recommend that you use the bundler tool to manage Ruby gem dependencies.
 Bundler will ensure that you're always running an explicitly defined set of Ruby gem versions.

 Check that you have bundler installed by running `bundle version`.

 If bundler is not installed run `gem install bundler` to install it.

 Now run

     `bundle install`

 # Running the tests
 Plug in an Android phone (or for the patient, start an Android emulator).